shffer/longpoly/README.md

     “performance_slope”, “performance_mean”, “predicted_slope”, and
     “residual”.
-If `floor_effects = TRUE`, an additional column “floor_effects” is appended with either “keep” or “remove” reflecting whether the recorded should be removed based on the identified performance_mean threshold for floor effects
+If `floor_effects = TRUE`, an additional column “floor_effects” is appended with either “keep” or “remove” reflecting whether the record should be removed based on the identified performance_mean threshold for floor effects
 3.  ***threshold*** — if floor_effects = TRUE, this records the
     threshold used for floor effect classifications